Jajucolor/RbPi/SETUP.md

 #### Audio Connection
 - Connect speakers or headphones to the 3.5mm audio jack
 - Or use USB audio device if preferred

+#### Microphone Connection
+- Connect USB microphone to any USB port
+- Or use USB headset with built-in microphone
+- Test microphone: `arecord -l` (should list your microphone)

 ### Step 5: Configuration